angiecrc/adgenie-case-study/README.md

 ## What I took from it

 AdGenie is the clearest example of how I like to work — and how I grow while doing it.
 I started by solving one problem with a small tool, learned the parts I didn't yet know (including the API engineering, from a teammate I respect), and kept building until a quick fix became a product the whole company relies on.
 That same arc — start small, learn fast, consolidate into something lasting — is the approach I'm now applying to migrating legacy dashboards into custom web applications.
+And with a cool interface and name too!! 😉

 ---